 Field: United States; Advisor: Blake; Year: 2017

-In summer 2017, Emily completed an M.A., with distinction, in dance history from the University of Roehampton in London, U.K. Her thesis explored historical content in 21st century reconstructions of early 20th century choreographic works by Isadora Duncan, Doris Humphrey, and Agnes de Mille.
-Emily received her B.A., summa cum laude, Phi Beta Kappa, in dance and history at Franklin & Marshall College in 2016.
+In summer 2017, Emily completed an M.A., with distinction, in dance history from the University of Roehampton in London, U.K. Her thesis explored historical impulses in 21st-century reconstructions of early 20th century choreographic works by Isadora Duncan, Doris Humphrey, and Agnes de Mille.
+In 2016, Emily received her B.A., summa cum laude, Phi Beta Kappa, in dance and history at Franklin & Marshall College.

-Emily would be delighted to speak with prospective history applicants or anyone interested in her work, and can be reached at firstname.lastname@example.org.
+Emily would be happy to speak with prospective history applicants or anyone interested in her work and can be reached at firstname.lastname@example.org.

 "An Anomalous Case of Southern Sympathy: New Jersey's Civil War Stance," The Gettysburg College Journal of the Civil War Era: Vol. 7 , Article 5.